OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/python-function-components.md

 <a name="pass-data"></a>
 ### Understanding how data is passed between components

-When Kubeflow Pipelines runs your component, a container image is started in a Kubernetes Pod and your component's inputs are passed in as command-line arguments.
+When OpenDataology Pipelines runs your component, a container image is started in a Kubernetes Pod and your component's inputs are passed in as command-line arguments.
 When your component has finished, the component’s outputs are returned as files.